g-adler/g-adler/README.md

 ## Heya everyone!
 How are you doing?

-I'm a soon-to-be FullStack Developer always looking for new technologies and adventures so I can best meet my clients and companies!
+I'm a soon-to-be FullStack Developer always looking for new technologies and adventures so I can best meet my clients and companies's expectations!

 <br/> I’m currently learning Fullstack Javascript using NodeJs and React.
 <br/><br/> I’m looking to collaborate on JS, PHP and Python projects, highly versatile on Front and Backend.